Neonn86/Conjoint-Analysis-For-a-TV-Market/README.md

 ## Structure:

-(1) Measured Customer Preferences
+(1) Measure Customer Preferences.

-(2) Calculated Market Share
+(2) Calculate Market Share.

-(3) Determined the Optimal Price for the new product to gain the maximum profit
+(3) Determine the Optimal Price for the new product to gain the maximum profit.

 ## Detailed Analysis: